MustyKaradag/Local-Password-Manager/README.md

-# 🔐 Local Password Manager
+# 🔐 Local Password Manager v1.3

 A lightweight, completely offline, and portable password manager built with Python and Tkinter.
-This application allows users to generate secure, customizable passwords and save them to a local SQLite database that stays hidden securely on your machine.
+This application allows users to generate secure, customizable passwords and save them to a local SQLite database that stays hidden securely on your machine, protected by field-level encryption.

 ## ✨ Features

-* **Advanced Password Generator:** Create cryptographically secure passwords using custom lengths (8-64 characters) and specific character pools (Uppercase, Lowercase, Numbers, Symbols).
+* **Advanced Password Generator:** Create cryptographically secure passwords using custom lengths (8-64 characters) and specific character pools.
+* **Field-Level Encryption:** Your passwords are mathematically scrambled using `cryptography` (Fernet) before ever touching the database.
+You need your Master Password to read them.
-* **Fully Offline & Local:** No cloud sync, no accounts, no subscriptions.
+* **Fully Offline & Local:** No cloud sync, no accounts.
 Your data never leaves your computer.
 * **Hidden SQLite Database:** Automatically creates and manages a `.db` file in the hidden Windows `AppData` folder to keep your desktop clean.
-* **Tabbed Interface:** Seamlessly switch between the Generator/Save tool and your Saved Passwords Vault.
+* **Tabbed Interface:** Seamlessly switch between the Generator, your Vault, Backup tools, and About info.
-* **Real-Time Search:** Instantly filter your saved passwords by Website or Username.
+* **Real-Time Search & Management:** Instantly filter your saved passwords.
+Right-click to edit/delete, or double-click to view details.
-* **Context Menu Management:** Right-click any saved entry in your vault to easily Edit or Delete it.
+* **Quick Copy:** Dedicated buttons to instantly copy your usernames and passwords to your clipboard.
+* **Secure Export / Import:** Backup your entire vault to an encrypted `.vault` file with a dedicated backup password, making it easy to restore or move to another PC.
 * **Standalone Executable:** Can be easily compiled into a single `.exe` file for portability.

 ## 🛠️ Built With